 Packaging, Quality, Price

-Be prepared to customise your products to meet customers' needs
+Be prepared to customise your products to meet customers' needs and demands

-Domestic success of your products doesn't ultimately mean global success.
+Domestic success of your products doesn't necessarily mean global success.
 The major competitive advantage of Australian juice in Russia was the packaging - it was the only juice on the market packed in plastic bottles.
-However, after several months of sales I discovered that my target audience was very limited... due to the packaging.
+However, after several months of sales I discovered that my target audience was limited... due to the packaging.
 90% of end-users simply could not afford to buy a 2L bottle.
-It took me almost a year to convince the manufacturer to launch 1L PET packaging, and after that my export sales increased by 80% within six months.
+It took me almost a year to convince the manufacturer to launch 1L PET packaging, after that my export sales increased by 80% within six months.

 6. If You Fail To Plan, You Are Planning To Fail